Tyler Perry Transforms: From Madea To Family Man

 Perry was 18 or 19 when he was first inspired to write and act.
 He was watching The Oprah Winfrey Show, he explains, and "[Oprah] said it was cathartic to write things down and I, at the time, didn't know what 'cathartic' meant, I had to find a dictionary to look it up.
 And once I did, I started writing a lot of my own experiences down."
 He didn't have much privacy at home, so he used different character names to disguise himself in case anyone found his writing.

-Perry is currently starring in the new action thriller Alex Cross; he says it was the arc of the story that attracted him to the role.
+Perry's action thriller Alex Cross is out on DVD this month; he says it was the arc of the story that attracted him to the role.
 "I loved that he's a family man," Perry says.
 "And then he goes to work as this officer, a psychologist and he is someone else and then by the end of the film, he's this lion that has been unleashed that he has to tame within himself."

 Interview Highlights